gagejustins/yelp/README.md

 # Yelp Reviews Analysis
-This is a class lab we did on Yelp review data.
+Analysis of a Yelp review dataset.
 Check out the PDF for visualizations / analysis, and the R Markdown file for code.